labs13-agriculture/Tiemendo-Back-End/README.md

 ## Contributing

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

-Please note we have a [code of conduct](./code_of_conduct.md).
-Please follow it in all your interactions with the project.

 ### Issue/Bug Request